 Why is the Difference between Acceleration and Deceleration?

-- Acceleration is a commonly-heard term in everyday conversation.
+- Acceleration is a commonly heard term in everyday conversation.
 To describe when vehicles accelerate rapidly, acceleration is used.
-An example would be when our car in physics class speeds past another car with positive velocity changes; we use acceleration then while deceleration applies when negative values emerge – find out the differences between acceleration and deceleration here!
+An example would be when our car in physics class speeds past another car with positive velocity changes; we use acceleration, while deceleration applies when negative values emerge – find out the differences between acceleration and deceleration here!

 - Acceleration refers to the rate at which velocity changes.
 Not only must one be familiar with its magnitude and direction; Newton’s second law of motion states that force exerted on mass M is determined by multiplying that mass’s mass and acceleration together.